greg-raven/Impeachment-Chronicles/_posts/2021-08-17-trump-responsible-for-covid-deaths.md

 ---
-title: 'Donald Trump is personally responsible for hundreds of thousands of COVID deaths'
+title: "Donald Trump is personally responsible for hundreds of thousands of COVID deaths"
 layout: post
 author:
 - Hamilton Nolan